bogdantimes/gpt-ua/README.md

-# GPT-UA
+# GPT-UA chat
-Simple free website where you can use the #OpenAI #GPT3 service without the need to register, and you can ask anything in Ukrainian, Russian or English:
+Simple and free website where you can use #OpenAI #ChatGPT service without need to register.
+GPT-UA is also able to search information online, which original ChatGPT cannot do:

 https://gpt-ua.click